Global Handwashing Day: October 15, [fl_year]

 Around the world, children, teachers, parents, celebrities, and government officials plan to mobilize and motivate millions to lather up in order to reduce life-threatening diseases, such as diarrhea and acute respiratory infections.

-Let’s keep Cincinnati healthy by becoming Champion Handwashers!
+Let’s keep the EVERYONE around the world healthy by becoming Champion Handwashers!

 Children suffer disproportionately from diarrheal diseases - with more than 3.5 million children under five dying every year from diarrhea and pneumonia-related diseases.
 The simple act of washing hands with soap can reduce the incidence of diarrhea rates among children under five by almost 50 per cent, and respiratory infections by nearly 25 percent.